 References: Aptamer Biosensor mSphere

-Synergystic Drug Interactions
+Synergistic Drug Interactions

 Phospholipids are one of the most important components of the cell membrane.
 Microbes are often able to evade drug activity by dynamically changing their lipid composition using machinery called Lipid Flippases.
 The 3B Lab is looking to developing molecules that can interfere specifically with Flippase machinery to improve drug efficacy.
 This is a challenging and ambitious project but we believe that our unique blend of Chemistry, Microbiology, and Bio-engineering expertise make us well equipped to take on the task.
 To this end, we are creating novel co-Culture assays and studying peptides which interact with lipid flippases.